-US teens ditch Facebook for rivals
+US teens ditch Facebook for other platforms

 Facebook losing out to YouTube, Instagram and Snapchat among US teens

-US teenagers are ditching Facebook in favour of rival platforms YouTube, Instagram and Snapchat, a study says.
+US teenagers are ditching Facebook in favour of platforms such as YouTube, Instagram and Snapchat, a study says.

 Only 51% use Facebook, which is a 20 percentage point drop since 2015, when the US-based Pew Research Center last surveyed teens' social media habits.